-The therapeutic relationship between the therapist and client is paramount in order to work through emotional issues.
-That in return helps improve individual recovery processes and further enhances clients’ mental well-being.
+The therapeutic relationship between the therapist and client is paramount in order to work through emotional issues, to improve individual recovery processes and further enhances clients’ mental well-being.

 It’s good to talk.
 Should you be unsure about what you are looking for in a counsellor or psychotherapist and you would like a chat, give me a call and I will be more than happy to talk anything through that you feel you need clarification on.

 PhD University of Leeds in 2017

 Masters in Counselling and psychotherapy in 2005

 Eye Movement Desensitisation and Reprocessing (EMDR)